Publications and presentations

 If you are presenting work that is solely funded by the NIHR SPCR, please use the correct templates provided below.

 Powerpoint presentations from research part-funded by the School are to include the funding acknowledgement & disclaimer on the last slide of the presentation.
-The NIHR logo should be included on the first slide in the bottom right hand corner.
+The NIHR stamp should be included on the first slide in the bottom right hand corner.

-Poster presentations from research part-funded by the School are to include the funding acknowledgement and disclaimer at the bottom of the poster, and the NIHR logo on the bottom right hand side of the poster.
+Poster presentations from research part-funded by the School are to include the funding acknowledgement and disclaimer at the bottom of the poster, and the NIHR stamp on the bottom right hand side of the poster.

 Press releases must be approved by the NIHR at least 14 days prior to the date of issue.